mehdihadeli/awesome-software-architecture/docs/nosql/mongodb.md

 - [dj-nitehawk/MongoDB-Entities-Repository-Pattern](https://github.com/dj-nitehawk/MongoDB-Entities-Repository-Pattern) - Example project showcasing how to use the repository pattern with the MongoDB.Entities data access library
 - [alexandre-spieser/mongodb-generic-repository](https://github.com/alexandre-spieser/mongodb-generic-repository) - An example of generic repository implementation using the MongoDB C# Sharp 2.0 driver (async)
 - [alexandre-spieser/AspNetCore.Identity.MongoDbCore](https://github.com/alexandre-spieser/AspNetCore.Identity.MongoDbCore) - A MongoDb UserStore and RoleStore adapter for Microsoft.AspNetCore.Identity 2.2.
 Allows you to use MongoDb instead of SQL server with Microsoft.AspNetCore.Identity 2.2. (not Identity 3.0)
+- [Parkbee/mongo-db](https://github.com/Parkbee/mongo-db) - This repository is intended to be a location for all ParkBee MongoDB utilities